 Ultimately, the answer is that it depends on your unique needs and threat model, which you should consider when selecting the best VPN service for your needs.
 Many people disagree about the importance of jurisdiction, and the answer is not entirely clear, simply because we cannot see what’s going on behind the scenes.

-On a positive note, however, PIA is a verified no logs VPN provider, as we discussed above.
-Therefore they should not have any data which would be available to authorities anyway.
-Nonetheless, as a business operating in the United States, PIA is still obligated to comply with all US laws, regulations, and court orders – or shut down like Lavabit in 2013.
+As a business operating in the United States, PIA is still obligated to comply with all US laws, regulations, and court orders – or shut down like Lavabit in 2013.
+It’s also worth noting that the previous “no logs” court cases happened under previous ownership, not the current parent company (Kape).

 For reasons that are not entirely clear, some of the higher-ups at Private Internet Access decided to hire Mark Karpeles as the CTO (Chief Technology Officer) in April 2018.

 To understand why this was upsetting to many PIA users, we’ll just take a quick look at Mark Karpeles.

 Mark Karpeles was running Mt.
 Gox in 2014 when it suddenly collapsed, with millions of dollars in Bitcoins disappearing.
 Karpeles was subsequently arrested in Japan and charged with fraud and embezzlement.
 As to where all the Bitcoins that were stored at Mt.
 Gox ended up, nobody seems to know:

 650,000 bitcoins remain unaccounted for as a result of the Mt.
 Gox hack.
 A number of online theories have been developed as to where the missing coins are.
 Some have suggested that Mt.
 Gox never had the amount of coins that it claimed, and that Karpelés had manipulated the numbers to make it appear that Mt.
 Gox held more bitcoin than it in fact held.

 In March 2019, Karpeles was found guilty of tampering with financial records in a Japanese court: